Step by Step Tutorial

 / Monster info search;

-~ Check character’s knowledge and artifact/monster spoilers.
+~ Check your character’s knowledge, and artifact or monster spoilers.

 <Your-nickname> has entered the game.